jhrcook/100DaysOfSwift/README.md

 **Day 13 - June 17, 2019:** Covered inheritance of classes and how to create custom subscript behavior for a class.
 I have started the chapter in intializers for classes, structures, and enumerations, though have only touched the basics.

 **Day 14 - June 18, 2019:** Still working through initializers; I covered initializer delegation and inheritance today, finishing it failable initializers.
 I completed a second hour in the evening and finished up the initialization chapter.
 I then completed the deinitialization chapter and began the chapter on optional chaining.

+**Day 15 - June 19, 2019:** Finished up optional chaining; I understood everything I read, but I think this will take some getting used to in real life - it's another thing to keep in mind while programming.
+I also started error handling.